gledsectra/aoo_portable/README.md

 Notes:
 If you need change the folder location after configuration, you have to run \_config.bat again.
-If you already have the Open Office installed, the steps 1 and 2 are unnecessary.
+If you already have the Open Office installed, the steps 1 and 2 are unnecessary, and can override the original settings.
 Use it at your own risk.